Shubhamsahu51/IOT_HOME-AUTOMATION_PROJECT/README.md

 # IOT_HOME-AUTOMATION_PROJECT

-I have to build a smart home automation system.
-This automation system that you build can be integrated with almost all the lab appliances(fans,lights etc.) and can be used to control them remotely from any part of the world.This system will have an Android Application .
-By using this app, you will be able to monitor and control the lab appliances from anywhere in the world with ease.
+I have built a smart home automation system.
+This automation system that i have built can be integrated with almost all the lab appliances(fans,lights etc.) and can be used to control them remotely from any part of the world.This system will have an Android Application .
+By using this app,i will be able to monitor and control the lab appliances from anywhere in the world with ease.
 For the same :

 # 1. I have develop an android application which will :

 a) Send data to cloud: To set the control command for the appliances.